Mzaar Kfardebian: Etymology

-"Mzaar" is the Arabic word for shrine or sanctuary.
-The highest peak in Ouyoune el Simane was called "Jabal el Mzaar" (mountain of the shrine) after a small Roman temple built on its top.
-It is believed that the Romans were using fire as signals to communicate between the coastal area and Baalbeck, or Heliopolis, through Faqra and the Mzaar peak.
+Mzaar is the Arabic word for 'shrine' or 'sanctuary'.
+The highest peak in Ouyoune el Simane was called Jabal el-Mzaar ('Mountain of the Shrine') after a small Roman temple built on its top.
+It is believed that the Romans were using fire as signals to communicate between the coastal area and Baalbeck (or Heliopolis) through Faqra and the Mzaar peak.

-The official name of the area is Ouyoune el Simane, which means "Spring of the Common Quail", and it is administratively under the jurisdiction of the municipality of Kfardebian, which is also the case for the Faqra ski resort.
+The official name of the area is Ouyoune el Simane, which means 'Quail Springs', and it is administratively under the jurisdiction of the municipality of Kfardebian, which is also the case for the Faqra ski resort.

 Skiing area

 Ski season usually stretches from early December to early April.

 The peaks of the Mzaar-Kfardebian mountain range vary between heights of 1913 and 2465 m.
 The highest peak is Mzaar, followed by Wardeh and Jabal Dib (mountain of the wolf) Peak.
 Three other peaks are well suited for beginners, and even more are adapted to skier of intermediate level.
 In addition, there are a number of cross-country trails.

 Usually, opening hours during the week is from 8am to 3:30pm but it extends until 4pm during the weekend.
 A variety of other activities and excursions are also available.

 Along with traditional alpine skiing, people can practice ski-doo, night skiing, snow boarding.
 Entertainment such as ski shows and fashion shows are organized to promote the resort.